Plotting in R with ggplot2

 Themes

 Themes specify the details of data independent elements of the plot.
-This includes titles, background colour, text fonts etc.
+This includes titles, background color, text fonts etc.

 The graphs created so far have all used the default themes, theme_grey(), but ggplot2 allows for the specification of theme used.